typelead/eta/docs/source/privacy-policy.rst

 already opted-in), and any supporting services after any change in this Privacy Policy will constitute your acceptance of such change.

-Credit and License
+License
 ------------------

-Parts of this policy document were originally included in the `npm Privacy Policy <https://www.npmjs.com/policies/privacy>`_.

 This document may be reused under a `Creative Commons Attribution-ShareAlike License <https://creativecommons.org/licenses/by-sa/4.0/>`_.

+This Privacy Policy is effective as of August 23, 2017